kontent-ai/delivery-sdk-js/README.md

 - Use `npm run prepublish-test` to run all tests required before publishing new version without actually increasing version.
 - Use `update-sdk-info` to run update SDK information by looking into package.json & writing it to a specialized file.
 This is picked up by delivery clients and used for identifying current SDK & version in request headers.

-## Publish scripts
+## Publishing

-- Use `npm run publish-patch` to run all tests, increase `patch` version and publish it to NPM.
-- Use `npm run publish-minor` to run all tests, increase `minor` version and publish it to NPM.
-- Use `npm run publish-major` to run all tests, increase `major` version and publish it to NPM.
+In order to publish SDK first run one of following tasks to increase version & update sdk info file:

+- `npm run new-patch`
+- `npm run new-minor`
+- `npm run new-major`

+And then run:

+- `npm run publish-sdk`

 ## Feedback & Contribution